-In addition to any other matters the CCHL Audit and Risk Management Committee may determine from time to time, the Committee is responsible for compliance with this Framework and the Market Standards.
+In addition to any other matters the Board of CCHL may determine from time to time, the Committee is responsible for compliance with this Framework and the Market Standards.

 These responsibilities include oversight of the notional allocation of proceeds raised from Sustainable Debt to Eligible Assets under this Framework, on-going maintenance of the Eligible Assets register and ensuring that on-going external review is obtained and disclosed in accordance with the Framework.